Key facts at a glance

 What is joint custody under UAE non-Muslim law?

-Under FL 41/2022, joint and equal custody is the statutory default for non-Muslim parents.
+Under Federal Decree-Law No. 41 of 2022, joint and equal custody is the statutory default for non-Muslim parents until the child reaches 18.
 Both parents retain equal rights and duties.
 The child lives alternately with both parents per a court-approved schedule unless one parent waives their custody right or the court overrides the default in the child's best interests.
-At age 15, the child gains the right under Article 122 of FL 41/2024 to choose which parent to live with, subject to the court's best-interests assessment.
+Either parent may petition for sole custody at the court's discretion.

 My husband owns our Dubai apartment solely in his name.
 Do I get any share?

-Under UAE's separate property rule, no automatic share.
-The property stays with whoever holds the title deed.
-If the apartment was purchased jointly, you receive your registered share.
-The way to change this outcome is either: (a) elect your home country's law at filing, if that law allows redistribution; (b) negotiate a settlement where he compensates you for your contribution to the marriage; or (c) file in England or another redistribution jurisdiction, if you have the domicile connection to do so.
+There is no automatic 50/50 split under UAE civil law, and the title deed is the starting point, so a property in his sole name is presumptively his.
+But the court can weigh each spouse's financial and non-financial contributions when adjudicating claims, so it is not always all-or-nothing.
+If the apartment was purchased jointly, you keep your registered share.
+The main ways to improve the outcome are: (a) elect your home country's law in the petition, if that law allows redistribution and you can prove its content; (b) negotiate a settlement that compensates you for your contribution to the marriage; or (c) file in England or another redistribution jurisdiction, if you have the domicile connection to do so.

 How does the transfer of a jointly owned Dubai property work in divorce?